Gothic fashion: Music

-During the emergence of the goth subculture in 1980's London, many genres of music played a large role in establishing the fashion trends - fashion spelled out the music an individual would listen to.
+During the emergence of the goth subculture in 1980s London, many genres of music played a large role in establishing the fashion trends - fashion spelled out the music an individual would listen to.
 Because of its origins, the major music inspirations during the early emergence of the goth subculture were similarly English bands.
 Some bands who have influenced gothic fashion over the years include bands like Bauhaus, the Cure, Sisters of Mercy and Siouxsie and the Banshees.
-The Batcave was a nightclub in London, between 1982–1986, that hosted live music and paid homage to all things goth.
+The Batcave was a nightclub in London, between 1982 and 1986, that hosted live music and paid homage to all things goth.
 The interior, as described by Kelly Rankin, included cobwebbed ceilings and a real coffin at the entrance.
 She says that "The Batcave became iconic because it aided the progression of this movement."
 Music historian David Cavanagh stated early goth bands "favoured a Lily Munster look in the hairstyles, clothes and make-up".